Liliana Tenuta volunteers to make empanadas for Our Lady of The Holy Rosary church festival for ten years

 "My friend's husband was at a bar talking about festivals and one of his friends said, 'Oh my gosh, you have to try those empanadas,'...
 That was exciting," Liliana said.

-Although she always sells out of her product, demand just keeps growing.
-She used to only make 300 empanadas, then 800 and then 1,500 for the first time last year.
+Although she always sells out during the massive event, demand keeps growing.
+She started by making 300 empanadas, then 800 and then 1,500 for the first time last year.

 "Last year we sold out so we made the same amount this year," Liliana said.
 "My goal is to sell out by Sunday at noon so next year I'll know to make something like 2,000.
 I just don't want to make too many."

-Throughout June and July, Liliana and Betty go to the church every weekend from around 9 a.m. to 5 p.m. to make around 360-400 empanadas at a time.
+Throughout June and July, Liliana and Betty go to the church every weekend from 9 a.m. to 5 p.m. to make around as many as 400 empanadas at a time.

-"Now we have to go back and make the sauce the first week of August," Liliana said.
-"One year I started making some chimichurri sauce and people went crazy."
+Starting in August, the women returned to the church kitchen to make the sauce.
+Liliana added: "One year I (made) some chimichurri sauce and people went crazy."

-She said although there are several different styles of empanadas one can make, being from Argentina, she makes hers the Argentinian way.
+She said although there are several different styles of empanadas, she makes hers in the Argentinian way.

 "Sometimes people will say, 'Yesterday they tasted a little different.'
 Well, I don't measure, so one day might taste maybe a little spicier than another day, but they still love it," Liliana said.